drakkan/sftpgo/docs/rest-api.md

 If quota tracking is enabled in the configuration file, then the used size and number of files are updated each time a file is added/removed.
 If files are added/removed not using SFTP/SCP, or if you change `track_quota` from `2` to `1`, you can rescan the users home dir and update the used quota using the REST API.

 REST API are protected using JSON Web Tokens (JWT) authentication and can be exposed over HTTPS.
+You can also configure client certificate authentication in addition to JWT.

 The default credentials are: